Dad’s Gonna Lose It!

 The stomach olympics

-Since the arrival of our little bundle of joy my wife and I have wondered what was going to happen the first time our child throws up.
+Since the arrival of our little bundle of joy my wife and I have wondered what was going to happen the first time we experience our toddler vomiting.
 It’s a valid question since I can’t hear someone do it without gagging.
 Thinking about a time when I saw it happen will have me in convulsions, and a TV show that has an actor portray the act makes me change the channel while my eyes water.
 Suffice it to say: I have a weak stomach.